Solutions Extreme Technology Listed by AiLock Ransomware Group

 Solutions Extreme is an IT services company that provides cloud computing, managed services, and business continuity solutions to help businesses maintain reliable operations and protect against data loss.

 On March 17, 2026, Solutions Extreme Technology appeared on the leak site of the AiLock ransomware group.
-The IT services provider, which offers cloud computing, managed services, and business continuity solutions to businesses, had internal files exfiltrated during a ransomware attack.
+The IT services provider, which offers cloud computing, managed services, and business continuity solutions to businesses, is claimed to have had internal files exfiltrated during a ransomware attack.
 While the exact number of individuals whose data may be affected remains unknown, anyone whose information was stored in the company’s systems could now be exposed.

 Available reporting describes the incident as a ransomware attack in which attackers gained access to Solutions Extreme Technology’s network, encrypted systems, and exfiltrated internal files before listing the company on their public leak site.
 The data exposed consists of internal files rather than a clearly catalogued list of customer records.
 No confirmed total of affected users has been published.
 The leak site posting appeared on March 17, 2026, and follows the group’s typical pattern of publishing samples or threatening further releases if demands are not met.